-Each of the Incident Management Teams detailed below will have representation from FSS Communications.
+Each of FSS's incident management teams detailed below will have representation from FSS Communications.

-The FSS Incidents team will initially classify an incident, and will convene an Incident Assessment Team (IAT) should the level and severity of the incident be unclear and evolving.
+FSS's Incidents team will initially classify an incident, and will convene an Incident Assessment Team (IAT) should the level and severity of the incident be unclear and evolving.